paul-leonard/city_explorer_api/README.md

 ## Number and name of feature: Lab7 Feature 4 - Connect to trails API

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time:  12:55

 Finish time: